ku-sldg/plih/_simple/5-Monadic-Interpreter.md

 ## Maybe, Bind, Return

-To understand how the `Maybe` monad will be used, let's take a quick look at the monad instance for `Maybe`:
+To understand how the `Maybe` monad will be used, let's take a quick look at a definition of `Maybe` as an instance of `Monad`:

 ```haskell
 instance Monad (Maybe e) where